RebeccaA79/Election_Analysis/README.md

   - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview
+### Overview of Election Audit:
+To assist the election commission with finalizing their audit, an analysis was performed to determine the following additional pieces of data:
+- The voter turnout for each county
+- The percentage of votes from each county out of the total count
+- The county with the highest turnout

 ## Challenge Summary